Should Capcom remake Resident Evil 5 next?

 Capcom loves a remake and for the past few years, the Resident Evil series has been their favorite cash cow – much to the delight of the company and horror fans everywhere.
 We’re not complaining either, the Resident Evil 1 remake is still the definitive survival horror experience, improving on the PS1 version in every conceivable way.

 Then there’s the remake of Resident Evil 2, which was updated to not only play like a modern RE game but also managed to respect what made the original RE2 so beloved.
 It also proved, once and for all, that classic survival horror could work without fixed camera angles.
+This debate ended long ago, yet it still rages in some corners of the internet.

 Resi remake gravy train

 The success of 2019’s Resident Evil 2 led Capcom to fast-track production of a Resident Evil 3 remake.
 However, that game launched to mixed critical reception thanks to its short run time and chunks of missing content, including the clocktower area and the legendary Mercenaries Mode.
-Despite its flaws, 2020’s Resident Evil 3 was still a worthy remake in many ways, but once the game had been out a while, all eyes were on Capcom for what they could remake next.
+Despite its flaws, 2020’s Resident Evil 3 was still a worthy remake in many ways, but once the game had been out a while all eyes were on Capcom for what they could remake next.

-Although, news of a RE4 remake was met with concern by some longtime Resident Evil fans.
+However, news of a RE4 remake was met with concern by some longtime Resident Evil fans.
 Let’s not forget, that unlike RE1, 2 & 3, the fourth chapter in the series wasn’t a janky old PS1 game, it was a GameCube/PS2 game that has been ported to every system under the sun since it was released in 2004.

 Return to Rockfort Island?

 Resident Evil 5 originally launched on PS3, Xbox 360, and PC, and along with the often maligned RE6, for all its faults, it still holds up well today – far more so than RE4 HD.
 The game doesn’t really need a remake – and in the eyes of many, doesn’t deserve one.
+And this is for several reasons.

 Resident Evil’s race row

 Capcom will undoubtedly be considering its next move and will be factoring in the above concern.
 Once again, remaking Code Veronica becomes an option, after all, Capcom is running out of Resident Evil games to remake, and RE: CV gives them another game to focus on while they ponder the viability of a RE5 remake.
-Let’s imagine they do remake RE5, what’s next, RE6?
+Let’s imagine they do remake RE5, then what, a RE6 remake?
+We doubt it.
 Would the company even bother with RE6 after the original is considered such a low point for the franchise?
-That also throws the likelihood of a RE5 remake into question.

-Even if Capcom do remake RE5 and RE6, surely they’d need to stop there?
 Even if they bypass RE5 and Code Veronica, they could always turn their attention back to Resident Evil 1.
 That game could be given the over-the-shoulder view, incorporate elements of RE: Zero, and be remade in the Resident Evil Engine.
+The Resident Evil 1 remake is universally adored, and rightly so, but when are we going to stop pretending it’s not a well-polished GameCube game?
+Some fans long to see the original story remade using the engine that was created as its namesake.
+The opening of Resident Evil 5’s Lost in Nightmares chapter showed us what a reimagined Spencer Mansion could feel like.

 Knowing where to stop